m1kc/lake/README.md

 Make sure that Lua Filesystem library is installed.
 Then, replace your old `rc.lua` with this brand new `lake.lua`, probably renaming it in the process.
 After that, fill your config folder with some nice plugins or write your own.

-Please not that Lake has no way to detect its path, so it looks for plugins in cwd first and falls back to `/home/$USER/.config/awesome/` if that fails.
+Please note that Lake has no way to detect its path, so it looks for plugins in cwd first and falls back to `/home/$USER/.config/awesome/` if that fails.
 Lake will attempt to load every file that starts with `lake-`.
 It doesn't process subdirs.
 Plugins are loaded in alphabetical order so you can control execution order and widget positions by renaming corresponding files.

 ## Opinionation and flexibility